giorgostheo/EMP/README.md

 The project is currently in version 0.1 and is actively being developed.
 Contributions and feedback are welcome!

+## Todos

+ - Implement sanity checks for modules (make sure that they have a run.sh file for example).
+ - Refactor complex parts of the codebase like the large function that checks all nodes.
+ - Implement tests somehow...
+ - Make changes and additions to publish to PyPy and make pip installable.

 ### License

 This project is licensed under the MIT License - see the LICENSE file for details.